FantasyNitroGEN/visallo/docs/dev-docker-image.md

 ## Creating and Starting the Container

 The dev docker image contains all the backend services needed for development.
-To get started run:
+To get started run the following command and go grab a cup of coffee.
+It will take a while the first time you run it.:

         docker/build-dev.sh